-When Matthew arrived at Cockpit Arts, he was already an established potter, selling his hand thrown tableware to a steady stream of customers.
+When Matthew arrived at Cockpit, he was already an established potter, selling his hand thrown tableware to a steady stream of customers.
 He had graduated from Camberwell College of Arts in 2012, and had been working as an apprentice under Julian Stair for the previous three years.
 During this time, Matthew had continued to make his own work but was only able to devote two to three days a week to the business.
-In 2015 he successfully applied for the Cockpit Arts/Clear Insurance Award, which supports professional makers who have been in business for less than three years with £2,500 towards the cost of a studio space at Cockpit Arts.
+In 2015 he successfully applied for the Cockpit/Clear Insurance Award, which supports professional makers who have been in business for less than three years with £2,500 towards the cost of a studio space at Cockpit.

 “Without the award, I could not have had a studio,” Matthew states.
 “I needed to spend thousands of pounds on equipment, and I just didn’t have the money for a studio as well.
 The award meant I could make the step from being an apprentice to having a studio of my own.”

 Matthew moved into a sole-occupancy space on the first floor of Cockpit’ Deptford incubator in January 2016.
 “I built all the furniture to fit this space.
 I love it.
 It’s my sanctuary,” he smiles.
 “My studio is a 25 minute cycle ride from my house.
 I’m usually here 6 days a week and I really enjoy it.”